-Sales and service occupations make up 27% of all jobs in Nanaimo.
-Trades, Transport/Equipment operators account for 14.5% of all occupations.
-The next three categories fall into professional services, together they account for the largest number of occupations in Nanaimo.
+Sales and service occupations make up 28% of all jobs in Nanaimo.
+Trades, Transport/Equipment operators account for 15% of all occupations.
+The next three categories fall into professional services, together they account for 35% of occupations in Nanaimo.

 3.1 Unemployment and Participation Rates